 - SPARK Prize – This approach involves a shark-tank style competition where local agencies, groups and individuals will compete for local grant dollars.
 Advisory Board will identify help identify agencies for competition and community members to serve as SPARK Prize judges.
 Local staff will provide direction, selection criteria and overview.

-- Community Participatory Grantmaking - This approach gives advisory boards the opportunity to create deeper connections and broaden their understanding of the low & very low CWB communities in their respective counties.
-Utilizing existing/current data/reports [e.g. Kids Count, community needs assessment] to identify potential agencies that are focusing on low and/or very low CWB zip codes addressing work in one of the four Investment Priority Areas will be key.
+- Community Participatory Grantmaking - This approach gives advisory boards the opportunity to create deeper connections and broaden their understanding of the low & very low Child Well-Being communities in their respective counties.
+Utilizing existing/current data/reports [e.g. Kids Count, community needs assessment] to identify potential agencies that are focusing on low and/or very low Child Well-Being zip codes addressing work in one of the four Investment Priority Areas will be key.
 Regional Development staff will drive and manage this local grant-making process.
 Decision-making will include contributions from residents in low & very low CWB communities and advisory board members.

-The first of multiple grant cycles will begin in July with final grant decisions announced in late August.
-Agencies can expect to receive communications to apply for a grant in June.
+The first of multiple grant cycles began in July 2020 with final grant decisions announced in late August 2020.